Car Lover Itinerary

 Once inside, the entrance hall sets the scene for your journey, with a snapshot of the ‘ages of motoring’ from the penny-farthing to modern vehicles.

-From here, we recommend you turn left into Early Motoring, but there’s no set route around the museum, so feel free to hop straight to the exhibition that interests you most.
-Otherwise, use our suggestions to guide you through motoring history, highlighting just some of our ‘must see’ vehicles.
+From here, we recommend you turn left into Early Motoring, but there’s no set route around the museum, so feel free to jump straight to the exhibition that interests you most.
+Otherwise, we’ll recommend a route that takes you through motoring history, highlighting some of the key vehicles that you’ll pass.

-A quick note on maintenance: We aim to keep our vehicles in tip-top condition and this occasionally means we take them out of the museum for maintenance or to attend events.
-Sometimes we also need to move vehicles to another area of the museum.
-If you’d like to see something particular please check with us before you visit.
-If you can’t find a particular vehicle, please ask our team and they’ll be happy to point you in the right direction.
+A quick note on maintenance: We aim to keep our vehicles in excellent condition, which sometimes requires moving them out of the museum for maintenance.
+Occasionally vehicles may be moved to another area of the museum, or are transported to attend events.
+If you’re hoping to see a particular vehicle we recommend checking with us before you visit.
+If you can’t find a specific vehicle during your visit, our team will be happy to assist and direct you to the right place.

 Early Motoring